panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 A proxy is a special object that wraps an object to modify the behavior of operations on the original object.
 The proxy doesn't alter the structure of the original object.

-The enum proxy intercepts the read and write operations on an enum object by:
+The enum proxy intercepts the read and write operations on an enum object and:

-* Throwing an error if a non-existing enum value is accessed
+* Throws an error if a non-existing enum value is accessed
-* Throwing an error when changing an enum object property
+* Throws an error when changing an enum object property

 Here's an implementation of a factory function that accepts an enum's plain object, and returns a proxied object: